miltonlaufer/pdfsplitter/README.md

 # Option 2: Terminal
 ## (Good for batch jobs).

-* Download the files on the [/pdf_kindle/](https://github.com/miltonlaufer/pythonscripts/tree/master/pdf_kindle) folder.
+* Download the files from the [/pdf_kindle/](https://github.com/miltonlaufer/pythonscripts/tree/master/pdf_kindle) folder.
 * Open a terminal (*Ubuntu*: 'ctrl+alt+t'; *Windows*: 'Windows+R' and then write 'cmd, press 'enter';Mac...
 Applications, maybe?), go to the folder where you put the files and choose one of the following options

 USAGE: